wmertens/compiled-i18n/Readme.md

 )
 ```

-After building, for French, this becomes:
+After building, for French and `inline` mode, this becomes:

 ```jsx
 import {interpolate} from 'compiled-i18n'